-- A representational symbol is a symbol that stands for (represent) something else. - It can sometimes function simply as a sign for example, when a cross is used on a building to indicate a place of worship. - The cross is the most powerful symbol that represents tradition and the central belief of faith. - The cross reminds Christians of the death of Jesus Christ on the cross at Golgotha. - Alpha and Omega are also representational symbols. - It reminds Christians that Christ is the beginning and the end.
+- A representational symbol is a symbol that stands for (represents) something else. - It can sometimes function simply as a sign for example, when a cross is used on a building to indicate a place of worship. - The cross is of course the most powerful symbol that represents tradition and the central belief of faith. - The cross reminds Christians of the death of Jesus Christ on the cross at a Golgotha. - Alpha and Omega are also representational symbols. - It reminds Christians that Christ is the beginning and the end. - He is the first and the last.
 NOTE: Any relevant answer should be credited.